 Power, Politics and Development (ISS 1104)

-My research interests and publication record can be traced along three overlapping tracks.
-The first track was a direct spillover from my PhD years and project.
+The first track was a direct spill over from his PhD years and project.
 It focused on the political economy of EU-Mediterranean relations (the Barcelona process and European Neighbourhood Policy) and general topics in Middle Eastern and Lebanese politics.
-My book on the EU-Med relations (The EU Mediterranean Policy: Model or Muddle?
-A New Institutionalism Perspective, by Palgrave Macmillan 2013); my article on the rise and fall of the Euro-Mediterranean Development Bank (‘Investigating the two faces of Governance: the case of the Euro-Mediterranean Development Bank’ in Third World Quarterly 2010); and my book chapter on the transformation of Hizballah in Lebanese politics (‘Conceptualising Hizbollah's Transformation in Lebanon’s Post-Cedar Revolution: Proxy Client or Structural Path Dependency?’ in M. Salih (ed) Interpreting Islamic Political Parties, by Palgrave Macmillan 2009) constitute a sample of key publications which reflect the content of that track.
+His book on the EU-Med relations (The EU Mediterranean Policy: Model or Muddle?
+A New Institutionalism Perspective, by Palgrave Macmillan 2013); his article on the rise and fall of the Euro-Mediterranean Development Bank (‘Investigating the two faces of Governance: the case of the Euro-Mediterranean Development Bank’ in Third World Quarterly 2010); and his book chapter on the transformation of Hizballah in Lebanese politics (‘Conceptualising Hizbollah's Transformation in Lebanon’s Post-Cedar Revolution: Proxy Client or Structural Path Dependency?’ in M. Salih (ed) Interpreting Islamic Political Parties, by Palgrave Macmillan 2009) constitute a sample of key publications which reflect the content of this track.
+Recently, his interests within this track includes gas extraction in the Euro-Mediterranean area.

-I am interested in supervising PhD candidates interested in institutional analyses, varieities of capitalism(s), the political economy of crisis and learning, neoliberalization processes, politics of social ontology, Euro-Mediterranean and Middle Eastern politics.
+He is interested in supervising PhD candidates working on institutional analyses, varieties of capitalism(s), the political economy of crisis and learning, neoliberalization processes, politics of social ontology, Euro-Mediterranean and Middle Eastern politics.

-‘Explaining the persistence of poor school performance in northern Colombia using the Morphogenetic Approach’
+Critical realism and the persistence of poor school performance in northern Colombia: the difference it makes

 ‘EU-Ukraine foreign relations and the construction of neo-Gramscian common sense’